vibhorag101/SnakeAndLadder/README.md

 ### Winning Screen

--The game has a winning which shows who has won the game.
+- The game has a winning which shows who has won the game.

 ![image](https://user-images.githubusercontent.com/76804249/189914274-af5fdd70-8e67-4dc8-b4b2-05899cb76d9b.png)